Helter Skelter (scenario): References to the Beatles and the Book of Revelation

-In Helter Skelter, Bugliosi writes that Manson told "numerous people", including former Barker gang member Alvin Karpis, that "given the chance, he could be much bigger than the Beatles."
+In his book Helter Skelter, Bugliosi writes that Manson told "numerous people", including former Barker gang member Alvin Karpis, that "given the chance, he could be much bigger than the Beatles."

 In My Life with Charles Manson, Watkins said Manson delivered the Helter Skelter prophecy around a campfire at Myers Ranch.
-As Family members listened to the White Album repeatedly over the following days, they believed it:At that point Charlie's credibility seemed indisputable.
+As Family members listened to the album repeatedly over the following days, they believed it:

+At that point Charlie's credibility seemed indisputable.
 For weeks he had been talking of revolution, prophesying it.
 We had listened to him rap; we were geared for it—making music to program the young love.
 Then, from across the Atlantic, the hottest music group in the world substantiates Charlie with an album which is almost blood-curdling in its depiction of violence.
+It was uncanny.

-It was uncanny.Watkins said, too, that Manson "spent hours quoting and interpreting Revelation to the Family, particularly verses from chapter 9".
+Watkins said, too, that Manson "spent hours quoting and interpreting Revelation to the Family, particularly verses from chapter 9".

 Watson wrote that the Bible had "absolutely no meaning in our life in the Family" apart from Revelation chapter 9.
 Manson lived with an aunt and uncle for a period in his childhood when his mother was in prison.
 He later told a counselor that the aunt and uncle had "some marital difficulty until they became interested in religion and became very extreme".